How To Share Photos from Google Photos

 Select the option you’d like to share it with or create a link.

-Select your sharing method, Get a sharable link, Google+, Facebook, or Twitter.
+Select your sharing method, Create a link, Facebook, or Twitter.

-If you choose ‘Get a sharable link,’ a popup box will appear with the link and the opportunity to add a message.
+If you choose ‘Create a link,’ a popup box will appear with the link and the opportunity to copy and send the generated link.

-If you chose Google+, Facebook, or Twitter, a different popup box appears that prompts you to log in to your social network to share the image.
+If you chose Facebook or Twitter, a different popup box appears that prompts you to log in to your social network to share the image.

 You can also maximize the image in question and select the share link from the top right.
 The same popup box appears as in step 5 above and the succeeding steps remain the same too.